This page may contain affiliate links. Please read our Advertiser Disclosure for more info.

 Like with any journey that ends in success, you have to start in the right direction with Step 1.
 Before you can get rich blog writing, you need to

 Having started nearly half-a-dozen blogs ourselves, we know blogging is actually not one of those “if you build it they will come” monopolies.
 That is actually the exception.
 Michelle recommends writing about something you’re already passionate about versus trying to get rich quick in a niche you’re indifferent about.
 There may be days or months (or years) before your blog takes off.
+If you do find this to be the case, while you’re not working on your blog, you could always work on increasing the following on your other platforms.
+Maybe you’ve had an Instagram account for a while now but haven’t seen any change in your follow count, which is where the idea of gaining free followers for your instagram could come in handy.
+At least this may, this might motivate you to work on both your blog and your Instagram account more than before.
 During those dark days and blog-nights when you pour your heart into a blog post only for it to disappear into the click-less void of the internet, you’ll need the self-motivation to forge forward.

 We recommend this simple 5-step recipe: